alilooo/gettingandcleaningdata/README.md

 # gettingandcleaningdata
-This is the course project for the Getting and Cleaning Data Coursera course.
+This is the course project for the Getting and Cleaning Data course.
 The script run_analysis.R does the following:

 1. Download and unzip the dataset if it does not already exists